Champions of the Chesapeake

 Thank you to our generous sponsors for their support of this event!

-For more information about how you can sponsor this invite-only event, please contact [email protected] or Melissa Ehrenreich at (443) 482-9083.
+For more information about how you can sponsor this invite-only event in the future, please contact [email protected] or Melissa Ehrenreich at (443) 482-9083.